Local Government Outcomes Framework Explained for Suppliers

 Environment, climate, and transport

 Net zero and circular economy outcomes reflect the climate agenda.
 Local transport infrastructure addresses connectivity and sustainable travel.
-Councils control some levers directly while influencing others through planning and partnership.
+Councils control some levers directly: waste collection, fleet management, EV charging, while influencing others through planning and partnership.
+If you sell into waste management, energy efficiency, biodiversity net gain, active travel infrastructure, or transport planning, these outcomes frame the business case.

 Economic prosperity and child poverty